A common question we get here at Carb Manager:

 Comments

-Merms 10 months ago
+Merms a year ago

 I watched a Netflix documentary on factory farming and climate change which has motivated me to go vegetarian.
 I am happy to see in the comments section that others have successfully done keto-vegetarian.